learn-co-curriculum/rails-layouts-and-templates/README.md

 Use Layouts to provide a common look and feel between different views of your app.
 As much as possible use and adapt only the default layout, until you have a good reason to use a different layout for a different section or action.

 Next, we'll take what we've learned here and see it working in a lab.

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-layouts-and-templates' title='Rails Layouts And Templates'>Rails Layouts And Templates</a> on Learn.co and start learning to code for free.</p>